Skip NavigationSkip Main

 Fleet Management Blog

-Why More Trucking and Logistics Fleets are Adopting Automation
+Why Trucking & Logistics Fleets are Adopting Automation

 Trucking and logistics fleets face a major hurdle when it comes to on-time arrivals and departures.
 This issue stems from several sources, including poorly planned routes, not accounting for weather and/or traffic conditions, unscheduled downtime or delays in the shop and manual dispatch and scheduling.
 Fleets are increasingly adopting automated fleet and business technologies to overcome these obstacles.

 Like most industries, trucking and logistics companies are feeling the impact of supply and labor shortages and increased fuel costs.
-The increase in e-commerce over the past few years has also become an obstacle, and with trucks putting in more miles per year, fleets are seeing an increase in maintenance and repair spend.
+Not to mention the rise in e-commerce over the past few years has become an added obstacle.
+With trucks putting in more miles per year, fleets are seeing an increase in maintenance and repair spend.
 Additionally, “[v]ast item selections, same-day shipping options and advanced order tracking have all become necessities to compete for business,” according to Cimcorp.

 With the increase in available automated technologies geared toward trucking and logistics fleets, even third-party logistics (3PL) partners are turning to automation to improve end-to-end management and help streamline processes to improve productivity for their clients.
-When it comes to managing the fleet side of things, truck fleet management software (FMS) provides a host of automation tools and granular data collection that helps keep assets on the move and provides insights to improve cost management.
+When it comes to managing the fleet side of things, fleet automation features provide a host of tools and granular data collection that help keep assets on the move and provide insights to improve cost management.

 Fleet Automation Benefits

-There’s been quite a bit of chatter around autonomous vehicles (AVs) over the past few years, so when talking about fleet automation that can often be the first thing that comes to mind.
-Automated truck management systems or truck management software, like integrated FMS, provide fleets with process automation that improves preventive maintenance (PM), streamlines service workflows and simplifies operational communication.
+There’s been quite a bit of chatter around autonomous vehicles (AVs) over the past few years, so when talking about fleet automation, that can often be the first thing that comes to mind.
+Digital fleet solutions with automation features — like Fleetio’s fleet optimization platform, just as a totally random example — provide fleets with process automation that improves preventive maintenance (PM) compliance, streamlines service workflows, simplifies operational communication, offers automated reporting for easy benchmarking, all while helping fleets improve uptime and cost control.

 PM and In-house Service Workflow Automation